jito-foundation/ncn-template/simulation-test-detailed-guide.md

 }
 ```

+Unless otherwise specified, all of the code snippets provided in this guide represent code that should go inside the `simulation_test_new` test function, in the order provided.

 Next, you need to make this new test discoverable.
 Open the `integration_tests/tests/mod.rs` file and add this line to declare the new module:

 ```rust